yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 <br/>
 After completing the above development, I confirmed that the sender information of the OP attached to my website<br/>
-functions effectively even on third-party platforms by extending the web standard technology OGP<br/>
+works effectively even on third-party platforms by extending the web standard technology OGP<br/>
 by posting some blocks of web pages to X.

 To confirm this, I separately developed a browser extension [OGP CA Extension](https://github.com/yoshid8s/ogp-ca-extension/tree/main).